sauddy/Generative_Image_Augmentation/README.md

-### 1. Generate synthetic images of protoplanetary disks hosting exoplanets using Generative modelling:
+### 1. Generate synthetic images of protoplanetary disks hosting exoplanets using Generative modeling:
 a.
 We train a Generative Adversarial Network to generate new images

 b.
 We train a Diffusion model to generate new images

 Training data: Both the models were trained using ~ 100,000 images produced using FARGO3D hydrodynamics simulations + RADMC3D radiative transfer code

 ### 2. Generative MODEL to rotate the protoplanetary disk images from any arbitrary orientation to face-on images: we adopt the PIX2PIX code
 a.
 Rotate the protoplanetary disk images from any arbitrary orientation to face-on images

 b.
 Generate synthetic radiative transfer images from Hydro output images (Done in a separate notebook)

 ### 3. Generative MODEL to rotate the protoplanetary disk images from any arbitrary orientation to face-on images: We modify the PIX2PIX code and add an ATTENTION module to improve performance